joseph-a-levine/authoring/_older/december_2023.md

 We have some other good elections coming up this year.
 The big one, of course, is the DRC general on 20 December.
 Last year, it looked like the opposition candidate — Martin Fayulu — had a chance to unseat President Tshisekedi, but the resurgent conflict in the Kivus makes me less optimistic.

+Also exciting is the 3 December Venezuelan referendum over Guayana Esequiba, the western two-thirds of neighboring Guyana.{% sidenote "sidenote-id" "Note this is not a *secession* referendum — it's the people of Venezuela voting about whether or not they respect the old treaties defining their eastern border.
+If they vote the way the questions are [leading them](https://en.wikipedia.org/wiki/2023_Venezuelan_referendum), then oops, I guess we're going to war to regain our old territory and oil." %} This is a clever but somewhat blatant oil-grab by Nicolás Maduro.
+Venezuela's military has been massing on their border with Guyana, and Brazil's military is making noise too, so we might see another slight scuffle while the superpower(s) are busy elsewhere.